osuchaya/svg-logo/README.md

 ## Usage

-After cloning the code files into local machine, run  node index.js.
+After cloning the code files into local machine, run npm init and npm install (npm i) to initialize the packages then run  node index.js.
 This will initiate the prompts to input information required to generate a basic SVG logo.
 Follow the prompts and answer all the questions.
 Once completed, a logo.svg file will be generated, with features i.e. shape, color and letters matching the information the user has put in.

 ## License

 This project is currently under MIT license.

-## Contribution

-Please contact me on suchaya.osatis@gmail.com should you kindly wish to contribute to my project.

 ## Learning points
 The author learned to apply what is learnt during Node.js and Object-Orientated Programming module and executing JavaScript functions through Command Line Interface.
 Through this exercise, the author also learned to use node package manager (npm) to install inquirer and use inquirer function to ask for user input.
-Other useful functions such as writeToFile, OOP inheritance (extends) and path to store the file generated is also implemented in this project.
-It has been a very useful introductory project to the back-end environment for my web development course.
+The author also learned that npm init command should be first called in order to create package.json file, followed by npm install command in order to install any relevant dependencies packages needed for the project.
+Other useful functions such as writeFile to generate a new file containing object generated, OOP inheritance (extends) to render children classes from parent class and path to store the file containing the generated object is also implemented in this project.
+Most importantly, the author learned to consult documents for new materials not explored in class, such as SVG, which shows independent research.

 ## Credits
 Resources were consulted to complete this application.
-This includes documents about Node.js, Inquirer package from npm and tutorials on SVG from https://nodejs.org, https://npmjs.com (relevant version), Mozilla https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial and tutor who helped to explain the concepts on file structures, SVG polygons and render functions.
+This includes documents about Node.js, Inquirer package from npm and tutorials on SVG from https://nodejs.org, https://npmjs.com (relevant version), Mozilla webdoc tutorial https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial and tutor who helped to explain the concepts on file structures, SVG polygons and render functions.

 ## Author Information
 * [Portfolio] (https://osuchaya.github.io/challenge2/)